-I remember the first time I discovered masturbation.
-I was only 9 years old and had a sudden desire to see what the bathtub water from the faucet would feel like on my vagina.
-Out of curiosity, I moved closer and had a pleasant surprise.
-Suddenly, I went from the girl who avoided showers to the girl who couldn’t wait to take a bath each night.
+I remember the first time I discovered masturbation; I was only 9 years old.
+I had a sudden desire to see what the bathtub water from the faucet would feel like on my vulva — and I experienced a pleasant surprise.
+Suddenly, I couldn’t wait to take a bath each night.

-I also became paranoid that I was doing something “bad.”
-Somehow, in my young mind, I correlated masturbation with dirtiness and spent years carrying a burden of shame because of it.
+But I also became paranoid that I was doing something “bad.”
+Somehow, in my young mind, I correlated masturbation with dirtiness, and my self-pleasure became a burden of shame that I carried for years.

-Somewhere in human history, a moral clause was added to masturbation that made people associate it with being sinful and disgusting.
-Some of us learn it at church or through our parents, while others learn it on our own through social encounters and mainstream media.
-No matter how it is taught, it has a long-lasting psychologically damaging effect that teaches children to be ashamed of their desire and their bodies, which can lead to sexual impairment, deviation and dysfunction.
+When did the shame surrounding masturbation begin?
+Some of us learned it at church or through our parents, others through social encounters or mainstream media.
+Regardless of its origins in each of our life stories, this stigma has a long-lasting psychologically damaging effect that teaches children to be ashamed of their desire and their bodies, which can lead to sexual issues or depression down the line.

-It was difficult to gauge the right time to discuss masturbation with our boys.
-We waited until our sons hit puberty, and by then my husband and I agreed it was a good time to talk to them about all aspects of sex, including the solo variety.
-I asked my husband to explain ejaculation and wet dreams to them so that they wouldn’t be embarrassed or scared if and when that normal nocturnal emission happened (which it did, many times).
+Eventually, though, even I learned that masturbation is a totally normal, natural human activity.
+By the time I became a mother, I was firmly in the pro-self-pleasure camp.
+Still, it was difficult to gauge when to discuss masturbation with my kids.
+But when my sons hit puberty, my husband and I agreed it was time to talk to them about all aspects of sex, including the solo variety.
+My husband explained ejaculation and wet dreams to them so that they wouldn’t be embarrassed or scared when that happened (which it did, many times).

-As to be expected, the talk left our children slightly embarrassed.
-As it turns out, they had already discovered self-stimulation and, like most of us, were uncertain as to whether what they were doing was normal.
-There was visible relief on each of their faces when they learned that pretty much everyone in the world masturbates and that as long as it was something enjoyed privately and didn’t take over their entire lives, it was safe and natural.
+Of course, this talk left my sons embarrassed.
+But that doesn’t mean it wasn’t worth it; as it turns out, they had already discovered self-stimulation and, like so many of us, were uncertain as to whether what they were doing was normal.
+I saw visible relief on each of their faces when they learned how widespread masturbation is, and that as long as it’s something they enjoy privately and that doesn’t take over their lives, it’s safe and healthy.

-Although I didn’t realize it when I first talked to my sons about self-stimulation, there are many health benefits enjoyed by those who regularly masturbate.
-Men have a decreased risk of prostate cancer and, somehow, touching ourselves also lowers both men and women’s risk of developing type-2 diabetes, among things like boosting our mood (thanks, endorphins) and relaxing us so we fall asleep easier.
+Today, my sons are healthy, functioning young men who have so far managed to stave off every masturbation myth in the book (all that stuff about blindness, broken genitalia, and infertility?
+Yikes).
+And although I didn’t realize it when I first talked to my sons about self-stimulation, there are many health benefits enjoyed by those who regularly masturbate.
+It can decrease the risk of prostate cancer and type-2 diabetes while boosting our mood (thanks, endorphins) and relaxing us so we can fall asleep easier.